Haftamu-Hailu/Web_Scrapy/README.md

 This helps us to know the top three actors on each year based on the number of movies they participated.
 From the result **Howard cosell** participated in **six movies** in a single year,i.e 1980
 ![](top3actors.png)

-## Tag cLoud of most popular actors by average movie rating
+## Tag ccoud of most popular actors by average movie rating
 ![](movierating.PNG)

-## How long have you been working on this session?
-What have been the main difficulties you have faced and how have you solved them?

-we worked around 15 hours and the main challange was understanding the structure of the Imdb page because this is our first time we scraped data from the web.

-**Solution**: We follow a tutorial to understand how the **xpath** and **css** selector works.
-Finally, we choose css selector because the Imdb web site was easy to scrap using it.

 ## Challenge
 No major challenges were faced but it took us >12 hours to finish the project.

+But a minor issue was,we faced some errors when we load data into elastic cloud from pycharm We we decided to use local installation of elastic stack due to the time constraint.